-Technical skills are obscured in this domain by the self-proclaimed genius hackers discovering magical computer attacks as teenagers at home; later becoming peer-acclaimed cybersecurity researchers from the latest industrial company in need of a white-hat alibit to hide their lack of basic software engineering knowledge; said "researchers" discovering always similar cybersecurity vulnerabilities on their laptops during international flights back from the latest buzzword conference.
+Technical skills are obscured in this domain by the self-proclaimed genius hackers discovering magical computer attacks as teenagers at home; later becoming pal-acclaimed cybersecurity researchers from the latest industrial company in need of a white-hat alibi to hide their lack of basic software engineering knowledge; said "researchers" discovering always similar cybersecurity vulnerabilities on their laptops during international flights back from the latest buzzwords conference.

 Rightly, finding attacks may necessitate computer science skills.
 But it may not.
 Some attacks are stupidly easy.
 Some are astoundingly clever.
-Some appeal to research level statistical algorithms and signal analysis against the latest cryp-tography.
+Some appeal to research level statistical algorithms and signal analysis against the latest cryptography.
 Others only require college level macro programming on desktop software.
-Both will look arcane, but nothing decisive.
-You will have to resort to other evaluation techniques to have an idea of the technical level of your candidate.
+Both will look arcane, but nothing decisive will stand out for an outsider eye.
+You will have to resort to deeper evaluation techniques to have an idea of the technical level of your candidate.

-As a recruiter, you may just have been ill advised temporarily when only looking at vulnerability research results.
-You just engaged your company on a bad profile for a few decades (hopefully the candidate will never go to a management position).
+As a recruiter, you may just have been ill advised temporarily when only looking at offensive trends.
+You just engaged your company on a bad and aggressive profile for a few decades (hopefully the candidate will never go to a management position).
 But think about the people recruited only against this profile type who are stacked in their endless research of software vulnerabilities.
-Some try to escape the trap the honourable way reinventing classic decades old testing tools before migrating back to software engineering functions.
-Others simply keep on bookkeeping endless inventories of bad software while whining constantly for wage increases10.
+Some try to escape the trap the honourable way reinventing classic decades old testing tools before migrating to software engineering functions.
+Others simply keep on bookkeeping endless inventories of bad software while whining constantly for wage increases11.
 And organizations relying only on these people are doomed to setup huge security circuses internally and face increasing difficulty addressing actual computer security problems.